-Sore, itchy eye lids (Blepharitis) and dry eyes are linked.
+Sore, itchy eye lids (Blepharitis) and dry eyes are frequently linked.
 The edges of your eye lids contain tear glands which contribute to the tear film on your eyes.
 If the tear film is poor your eyes will feel dry and or gritty.
 The crusty deposits on your lids can fall into your eyes, causing discomfort.
-These deposits are often caused by small mites – Demodex or bacterial infections, sometimes a combination of the two.
+These deposits are often caused by small mites – Demodex and / or bacterial infections, sometimes a combination of the two.

-Furthermore the deposits can be removed by gently rubbing the edge of your lids with your fingers and one of the above cleaning agents.
 I occasionally have to remove the initial deposits for clients with a soft cotton bud whilst shielding the eye with a soft disposable contact lens using eye numbing drops.

 Make sure your eye lid problem is properly diagnosed, this is covered under MECS and paid for by the NHS.

 This skin condition is frequently linked with Demodex, and we have had excellent results using Tea Tree oil in reducing the symptoms of rosacea on the face.

 Some patients suffer from Sjogren’s syndrome, in this case there is not enough fluid on the eye and copious amounts of extra fluid is needed.
 This is a rare condition.

 Most patients with dry gritty eyes have deposits on the edge of the eye lids and possibly a reduced volume of tears as well.
 Using our eye microscope we can diagnose crusty lids and or poor tear coverage.